GFC-Eco/gfc-doucuments/Start - GFC Intro.md

 **7. 👌🏻 FAQs**

+This following part will introduce the two questions.

 # ONE: GFC Intro - Cherish your Trust
 Galaxy.Finance（GFC）is a **DeFi ecosystem by using Behavior (of strangers) - Trust - Model and blockchain technology**.